 Do you have a question about using it properly, the side effects or long-term safety?

-As an insomniac myself, I’ve tested and written about several over the counter sleep aids that have valerian as a main ingredient.
+As an insomniac myself, I’ve tested and written about several over the counter sleep aids that have valerian as the main ingredient.

 Readers regularly ask questions about the specific sleep aids in the comments sections.
 But many of those questions are best answered by talking about valerian itself, rather than the particular brand.

 So in this article, I’ll be taking a look at what the experts currently say about using valerian as a sleep aid.

 And there’s been a lot of research into its effectiveness, with mixed results.
 So I’ll also be discussing some of the key research done over the years.